Musa ibn Nusayr: Invasion

-After a successful minor raid on the Spanish coast at Tarifa where the raiding force returned with a booty captured without any reported resistance, Musa decided to land a larger invasion force.
-Tariq bin Ziyad crossed the strait with approximately 7,000 Berbers and Arabs, and landed at Gibraltar (from Jebel Tariq, meaning Tariq's mountain in Arabic).
+After ordering a successful reconnaissance raid with 400 soldiers on the Spanish coast at Tarifa where the raiding force returned with a booty captured without any reported resistance, Musa decided to launch a larger invasion force, ordering his lieutenant Tariq bin Ziyad to cross the strait with approximately 7,000 Berbers and Arabs, and landed at Gibraltar (from Jebel Tariq, meaning Tariq's mountain in Arabic).
 The expedition's purpose must have been to conduct further raids and explore the territory.
 Tariq's army contained some guides supplied by Julian.
 Three weeks after his landing, the Muslims were faced with a superior Visigoth royal army of 100,000 troops under Roderic.
 The Muslims won the Battle of Guadalete, and the entire Visigoth nobility was all but exterminated at the battle.
 The Muslims then marched towards Córdoba, bypassing several strong fortifications.
 The well-defended city fell, and Tariq established a garrison there consisting mainly of the city's Jews who welcomed the invaders, having been subjected to conversion from the Visigoths for centuries.
 Tariq then continued on his way to Toledo.

-Musa, learning of Tariq's successes, landed in Iberia with an army of 18,000 Berbers and Arabs.
+Musa, learning of Tariq's successes, landed in Iberia with an army of 18,000 Arabs and Berbers.
 He planned to rendezvous with Tariq at Toledo, but first proceeded to take Seville, which Tariq had bypassed, and where Musa met stiff resistance, and succeeded after three months of siege.
 He then campaigned in the province of Lusitania, eliminating the remaining Gothic resistance there.
 His last destination before meeting Tariq was to subdue Mérida, capital of Lusitania.
 After five months of siege and inconclusive fighting, a group of Ceutans pretended to be Christian reinforcements and managed to convince the guards into opening the gates.
 Once inside, the "reinforcements", nearly 700, overwhelmed the guards and managed to keep the gates open for the Muslims to enter the city and capture it.